Murph-Dev/ImageDotSlider/README.md

 # ImageDotSlider
 An android library for making simple image slider carousels

+##### Features
+- Listeners for Page Scrolling
+- Listeners for Page Scoll State Changes
+- Listeners for Clicking on Page
+- Quick implementation

 ## How to use
 ###### Add the following to your app build.gradle file